 Ms. Greene received her B.A. in political studies from Gordon College, where she was an A.J.
 Gordon Scholar.
 She received her J.D. from Fordham University School of Law.

-Charles Fournier’s practice focuses on internal investigations; workforce restructurings; policy development and implementation; design and delivery of training programs; the workforce aspects of acquisitions, dispositions, and integrations; and the early identification and resolution of employment disputes.
-When litigation is necessary, Mr. Fournier calls on his trial and appellate experience to achieve the best possible results and advance the business interests of the client.
+Charles Fournier’s practice focuses on internal investigations; workforce restructurings; policy development and implementation; design and delivery of training programs; the workforce aspects of acquisitions, dispositions, and integrations; the early identification and resolution of employment disputes; and, when necessary, litigation of those disputes in arbitration and at the trial and appellate level.

 Before joining NBCUniversal, Mr. Fournier was in private practice in New York City, first with Webster & Sheffield and more recently as a partner in the New York office of O’Melveny & Myers.
 Mr. Fournier is a graduate of Yale Law School, where he was an editor of The Yale Law Journal.
 He then clerked for Judge Robert Sprecher of the United States Court of Appeals for the Seventh Circuit in Chicago.
 Mr. Fournier also holds a Masters Degree in Anglo-American Legal History from Yale University and a Bachelors Degree in History and Music from Trinity University.
 He has been a guest lecturer at the New York University School of Law and Baruch College of the City University of New York, and he is a frequent speaker and panelist for bar and industry groups.